jwwisniewski/gitflow/README.md

 # gitflow
 # initial commit

-#this is the gitflow workflow trial
+this is the gitflow workflow trial

+next line in the readme